3 Steps to Help Your Customer Adopt the Change of Your Project

 Provide tools and training materials to move people from the old personal way to the new personal way.
 Do this for anyone who is impacted.

-If the project doesn’t do it, your customers need to stumble around and learn on their own and that creates the dip in productivity in the red line on the chart and creates frustration with the end users.
+If the project doesn’t do it, your customers need to stumble around and learn on their own and that creates the dip in productivity shown by the red line on the chart and creates frustration with the end users.

 Shape, arrow